 How To Safely Use A Pressure Washer

-First up, read the instructions.
-This is important because brand models vary, but here’s the standard way to use a pressure washer:
+First up, read the pressure washer’s instructions.
+This is important because pressure washers vary by brand.
+Here’s the standard way to use a pressure washer:

-- Attach the machine’s high-pressure hose to the lance.
+- Attach the pressure washer’s high-pressure hose to the lance.
 Let your garden hose run for a bit to clear any debris in the pipe (you won’t want high-velocity gravel flying into your car paint!).

 - Connect the hose to your garden tap or place the suction hose into a body of water such as a water butt.
 Check all the fittings are nice and tight – important!

-- Plug it in, or in the case of a petrol pressure washer, start the engine.
+- Plug the pressure washer in, or in the case of a petrol pressure washer, start the engine.
 Turn the pressure washer to its lowest setting and let it warm up a little

-- Hold the nozzle at 45 degrees to the surface and begin cleaning.
+- Hold the pressure washer’s nozzle at 45 degrees to the surface and begin cleaning.
 Start at the top of vertical surfaces and keep moving the lance.

 - Add detergent now if you’re using it.

-- Rinse with plain water and spray surfaces at the pressure washer’s widest setting for a final rinse down.
+- Rinse with plain water and spray surfaces with the pressure washer’s widest setting for a final rinse down.

-Connecting a Garden Hose to a Pressure Washer
+Troubleshooting: Connecting your Garden Hose to the Pressure Washer

 This sounds simple, but it can be tricky.
-What makes things more complicated is that different models use varying methods!
+What makes things more complicated is that different pressure washers use different methods!
 Here’s the standard method, but do check the manufacturer’s instructions:

 - Fully unwind the hose so that kinks don’t prevent water flow.
 Let it run for a minute to clear out any debris.
 Turn it off and let water drain free.

 - Now you need to attach the garden hose to the water inlet port on the pressure washer.
 It’s often colour-coded, or labelled ‘screw attachment’ or ‘free flow connector’.
-It basically a hole through which water can flow into the machine (and ultimately blasting out jet hose on the other side!).
+It basically a hole through which water can flow into the machine (and ultimately blast out of the jet hose on the other side!).